UNINETTSigma2/documentation/software/application_guides/paraview_server.md

 Run the following command: `salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --time=00:30:00 --mem
 =20G --partition=a100 --gpus=1 --account=nnXXXXk`

-The command above is tailored for a system with the A100 GPU available, such as Saga or Betzy.
-Please, if the command above doesn't work, refer to the warning message at the beginning of this guide and take a look at this [documentation](https://documentation.sigma2.no/jobs/interactive_jobs.html#requesting-an-interactive-job) or on the benchmarks as we have provided the allocation commands we ran.
+**Please, note that the command above is tailored for a system with the A100 GPU available, such as Saga or Betzy.** If the command above doesn't work, refer to the warning message at the beginning of this guide and take a look at this [documentation](https://documentation.sigma2.no/jobs/interactive_jobs.html#requesting-an-interactive-job) or on the benchmarks as we have provided the allocation commands we ran.

-Please, note that here we are asking 1 CPU and 1 GPU only for 30 minutes. **If you need more resources and time, adjust the parameters accordingly.**
+Also note that we are asking 1 CPU and 1 GPU only for 30 minutes. **If you need more resources and time, adjust the parameters accordingly.**
-Also, the A100 GPU is faster but, if resources are not available and you are running on Saga, try the P100 GPU changing the `--partition` flag from "a100" to "accel".
+The A100 GPU is faster but, if resources are not available and you are running on Saga, try the P100 GPU changing the `--partition` flag from "a100" to "accel".

 The output will be similar to this one: